LNA/PassRuby/README.md

 4. Start up guard (`guard`)

+5. Once you are inside of guard, running rspec will start with the first test and work your way through each exercise.
+If you'd rather focus on a specific section, such as the refactoring exercises, do not use guard.
+Instead, try

+    rspec/spec/refactor

+to see the failing tests of that section.

-5. Choose a directory (array, hash) to work on and save one of the files for guard to start listening
+6. Choose a directory (array, hash) to work on and save one of the files for guard to start listening

-6. Write code in the lib directory to make each failing spec pass
+7. Write code in the lib directory to make each failing spec pass

-7. * pretend there is something clever here *

-8. Give me feedback!
+9. Give me feedback!